sncosmo/SNData/docs/source/getting_started/combining_datasets.rst

 interface as a single data access module but provides access to data from multiple surveys / data releases.

-For demonstration purposes we combine data from the third data release of the Carnegie Supernova Project and the three year cosmology release of the Dark Energy Survey.

 Creating a Combined Data Set
 ----------------------------

 To create a combined data set, import the data access classes for each of the data releases you want to join and pass them to the ``CombinedDataset`` object.
+For demonstration purposes we combine data from the third data release of the Carnegie Supernova Project and the three year cosmology release of the Dark Energy Survey:

 .. code-block:: python
    :linenos: